Librarika/manual/docs/libraries.md

 ### Change or Update Payment / Billing Information

 For premium libraries, the payment method is charged automatically when the annual subscription expires.
-You may want to change / update payment information so that next renwal takes place without any service disruption.
+You may want to change / update payment information so that next renewal takes place without any service disruption.

 You can change the payment information anytime.
 Please follow the below steps: